NeoVance/Optopus/README.md

 `--help` will default to a help page generated from the public `description()` method.
 As of now this can be overriden by calling public `help()` method, ie - `$options->help($string)` where `$string` is a full help page string.
 This is only useful if you want to add a lot of custom help information for various options.

+**NOTE:** If help is requested by the end-user, the return status of the script will be 0.
+If help is generated because of a conflict of options selection, help will die with a status of 1.

+### Arguments

+Script arguments are indexed properly, in the order they were received.
+They are set to an array `arguments` of the Optopus object.
+This allows you to have and allow stand-alone script arguments.

+### Smart Help

+It also has 'smart help' like `git`.
+If you misspell an option it will suggest the closest match.

 ### Try it: